 Any offense of the school's Drugs/Alcohol/Drug Paraphernalia Policy #227 will result in Ten (10) days of out-of-school suspension, notification of the police, and referral to the superintendent for expulsion review.
 The student also must contact the Carbon-Monroe-Pike Drug and Alcohol Program for evaluation.
 The first visit must be made prior to the student's return to school.
 The student will be required to complete the recommended program.
 If a student does not complete the recommended program, recommendation for permanent expulsion may occur.
 The Superintendent will review the matter and shall, when appropriate, refer the matter to the Board with the recommendation to initiate expulsion procedures.
 Referral to the Board for expulsion proceedings shall be considered in all instances where a student has possessed, transferred, used, or is under the influence of a prohibited substance.
 The student also will be referred to the Student Assistance Program (SAP) team.
-Any student who comes onto school property or attends a school function who is in possession, transfers, or uses prescription or non-prescription drugs, look-alike drugs, or alcohol will result in ten (10) days of out-ofschool suspension, notification of the police, and referral to the superintendent for expulsion review.
-The same penalties apply to a student who is under the influence of prescription or non-prescription drugs that have not been prescribed for the student by a licensed prescriber, or are being used in dosages higher than those prescribed.
+Any student who comes onto school property or attends a school function who is in possession, transfers, or uses prescription or non-prescription drugs, look-alike drugs, or alcohol will result in ten (10) days of out-of-school suspension, notification of the police, and referral to the superintendent for expulsion review.
+The same penalties apply to a student who is under the influence of prescription or non-prescription drugs that have not been prescribed for the student by a licensed prescriber or are being used in dosages higher than those prescribed.
 This includes drug or alcohol paraphernalia.
 The same penalties will also apply to any students found responsible for attempted transactions of prescription or non-prescription drugs, look-alike drugs, alcohol, and any drug or alcohol paraphernalia.
-Furthermore, the same penalties will apply to any students found responsible for aiding transactions or attempted transactions of prescription or non-prescription drugs, look-alike drugs, alcohol, and any drug or alcohol paraphernalia.
+Furthermore, the same penalties will apply to any students found responsible for attempted t transactions of prescription or non-prescription drugs, look-alike drugs, alcohol, and any drug or alcohol paraphernalia.
+Furthermore, the same penalties will apply to any students found responsible for aiding transactions or attempted t transactions of prescription or non-prescription drugs, look-alike drugs, alcohol, and any drug or alcohol paraphernalia.
 The police will also be notified.
 A referral will be made to the superintendent for expulsion review.
 The student must also cooperate with the Carbon-Monroe Pike Drug and Alcohol Program and the SAP team.